ULTIMATE TRIATHLON FORBES

 - 2 Points – All remaining finishers

-There is a special prize (stay tuned for prize announcement) awarded to the winner in each age group and open category and this year we are introducing the Athena and Clydesdale categories into the point score.
+There is a special prize (stay tuned for prize announcement) awarded to the winner in each age group and this year we are introducing the Athena and Clydesdale categories into the point score.